siran/writing/books/A New Arithmetic/A New Arithmetic - 900 Pedagogical Note.md

 ## Why This Matters

-If children learn only inventory arithmetic, they may begin to imagine that the world is made of separate units that merely pile up.
+If arithmetic is learned only as inventory, it can make the world look like a pile of separate units.

-But the world they actually live in is relational.
+But relation is part of the world.
 Food mixes.
 Friends affect each other.
 Rooms become crowded.
 Blocks become structures.
 A small thing added in the right place can change the whole situation.

-Arithmetic should not be the first place where children are taught to ignore relation.
+Arithmetic should not be the place where relation is erased.